 Penn State University Creamery, State College, Pennsylvania, USA

 Penn State University is home to one of the most prestigious food science programs in the world and since 1865, they’ve been perfecting the science of ice cream!
 Their milk/cream comes from locally sourced cows and is considered “super premium” ice cream with a butterfat percentage of 14.1%.
 The creamery is nestled on Penn State’s beautiful campus in Central Pennsylvania (which is surrounded by rolling hills).
 Since 1892, Penn State has been teaching future ice cream makers how to perfect their craft and their most famous alumni: Ben & Jerry’s (among many others).
-The line can be long on days with football games, but the portions are huge.
-Just note that you are NOT allowed to mix ice cream flavors unless you’re a US President (although you can always get a second cup).
+The line can be long on days with football games, but the portions are huge and trying the ice cream is one of the best things to do in State College.
 The flavors change daily with students inventing new flavors weekly, however, there are a few flavors that are permanent, including Peach, Chocolate, Coffee, Cherry, and Vanilla, Roseberry.
 I’m obsessed with the chocolate chip cookie dough flavor although making a decision won’t be easy.
 (For those who get obsessed, they ship the ice cream all over the USA!) – Karen from Wanderlustingk / Facebook

 Ample Hills Creamery in New York, USA